Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 .. note:: In cost saving mode the number of compute nodes is reduced to one, reducing the cost for clusters with low utilization.

-* edit_before_creation: Enables interactive editing of requests before submitting it to Lightning AI.
+* edit-before-creation: Enables interactive editing of requests before submitting it to Lightning AI.

 * wait: Waits for the cluster to be in a RUNNING state.
 Only use this for debugging.